0day-ci/linux/Documentation/RCU/whatisRCU.rst

 to take a reference or spinlock and then confirm that the identity matches the expectations.

-With traditional reference counting - such as that implemented by the kref library in Linux - there is typically code that runs when the last reference to an object is dropped.
+With traditional reference counting -- such as that implemented by the kref library in Linux -- there is typically code that runs when the last reference to an object is dropped.
 With kref, this is the function passed to kref_put().
-When RCU is being used such finalization code must not be run until all ``__rcu`` pointers referencing the object have been updated, and then a grace period has passed.
-Every remaining globally visible pointer to the object must be considered to be a potential counted reference, and the finalization code it typically run using call_rcu() only after all those pointers have been changed.
+When RCU is being used, such finalization code must not be run until all ``__rcu`` pointers referencing the object have been updated, and then a grace period has passed.
+Every remaining globally visible pointer to the object must be considered to be a potential counted reference, and the finalization code is typically run using call_rcu() only after all those pointers have been changed.

-To see how to choose between there two analogies - of RCU as a reader-writer lock and RCU as a reference counting system - it is useful to reflect on the scale of the thing being protected.
+To see how to choose between these two analogies -- of RCU as a reader-writer lock and RCU as a reference counting system -- it is useful to reflect on the scale of the thing being protected.
 The reader-writer lock analogy looks at larger multi-part objects such as a linked list and shows how RCU can facilitate concurrency while elements are added